-The Leadership division is comprised of the chairperson, the vice chairperson and the marketing chairperson.
-They maintain the internal structure of ASPB by mediating and leading the five divisions with help from the ASPB advisors.
-Leadership is also responsible for reaching out to student organizations, campus departments and UCR alumni for collaborations.
-They handle all student development activities including recruitment, leadership training and programming quarterly retreats for the entire board.
-Leadership is also in charge of ASPB initiatives such as the volunteer program, events team, co-sponsorship grants and Quarter for a Cause.
+The Leadership division is comprised of the chairperson, the vice chairperson, and the marketing chairperson.
+They maintain the internal structure of ASPB by mediating and leading the five divisions with help from the ASPB advisers.
+Leadership is also responsible for reaching out to student organizations, campus departments, and UCR alumni for collaborations.
+They handle all student development activities including recruitment, leadership training, and programming quarterly retreats for the entire board.
+Leadership is also in charge of ASPB initiatives such as the volunteer program, events team, co-sponsorship grants, and Quarter for a Cause.

 Throughout the year, the Concerts division books artists for two large-scale concerts.
-In the fall, they celebrate the beginning of the year with Block Party, and in the spring, they host Spring Splash.
-This division also produces UCR’s longest-standing tradition, small-scale concerts called Nooners at the Belltower on Wednesday afternoons, and hosts other mini concerts including student contests.
-In recent years, ASPB has brought artists including Kendrick Lamar, Flosstradomus, JAUZ, Tory Lanez, Goldlink, Ty Dolla Sign, Trey Songz, DJ Snake, Dillon Francis, RL Grime and Young the Giant to UCR.
+In the fall, the division celebrates the beginning of the year with Block Party, and in the spring, it hosts Spring Splash.
+This division also produces UCR’s longest-standing tradition, small-scale concerts called Nooners at the Bell Tower on Wednesday afternoons, and hosts other mini concerts including student contests.
+In recent years, ASPB has brought artists including Kendrick Lamar, Flosstradomus, JAUZ, Tory Lanez, Goldlink, Ty Dolla Sign, Trey Songz, DJ Snake, Dillon Francis, RL Grime, and Young the Giant to UCR.

 Films and Lectures